Currumbin Beach is one of the jewels in the Gold Coast’s crown, regularly voted Queensland’s cleanest beach and within the World Surfing Reserve.

 On Friday nights, locals and visitors alike flock to the Sanctuary Night Markets, where The Village Green at the Currumbin Wildlife Sanctuary fills with food trucks offering an array of international cuisine, including Brazilian, Thai, Greek and Japanese, to name a few.
 It’s a perfect low-key occasion to savour new tastes, sample beverages on offer from the bar, and sway to the tunes of live music acts.
 Outside of Food Truck Fridays, you’ll find a great selection of cafes along the beachfront.

-One of the best is the Elephant Rock Café, which offers beachfront dining with oceanic views, inspired cocktails and its famous 'longboard' sharing plate.
+One of the best is Barefoot Barista Currumbin, which brekky and a cuppa in front of the ocean.
+It doesn’t get much better!
 On the same block you’ll find The Salt Mill - a hole in the wall coffee shop that serves great coffee, smoothies, juice and breakfast options.
 Closest to the Alley is The Beach Shack, which serves modern Australian meals and a signature brekkie burrito in a laid-back hangout with ocean views.
 Of course there’s Vikings, where you can enjoy a cold beverage and a delicious meal while you watch the waves crash on the rocks.

 By Michaela Lyons